Links & Bookmarks

 http://www.schachquellen.de

 Where is now the website for the Initiative Group Königstein (IGK)?
 It has long been the REFERENCE for Chess origins on the web.
 Facts, dates and bibliographic informations, it was maintained by Gerhard Josten.
-Hope to see this resource reviving soon.
+Hope to see this resource again.

 http://www.banaschak.net/

-Peter Banaschak's new web site.
+Peter Banaschak's web site.
 He got his PhD on the subject of Chess history in China, Korea and Japan.
 Then, his contribution is of first importance.
 Also, I would like to acknowledge him here for his appreciated help.
+Alas, this is a dead link now.

 http://www.goddesschess.com

 "Alternative" chess history and chess miscellany.
 Archive of research materials.
-Not updated now, alas.
+DEAD LINK alas!

 http://www.iranchamber.com/sport/chess/chess_iranian_invention.php